Dynamics of self-dual kagome metamaterials and the emergence of fragile topology

 We now claim that the nature of the above-mentioned phase transition is topological.
 Specifically, reopening the BG induces fragile topological states within bands 3 and 4 protected by three-fold rotation symmetry $C_3$.
-This can be shown using the recently developed method of symmetry indicators~\cite{po2017symmetry,khalaf2018symmetry}, band structure combinatorics~\cite{kruthoff2017topological} and Topological Quantum Chemistry (TQC)~\cite{bradlyn2017topological,cano2018building}.
+This can be shown using the recently developed method of symmetry indicators~\cite{po2017symmetry,khalaf2018symmetry}, band structure combinatorics~\cite{kruthoff2017topological} and TQC~\cite{bradlyn2017topological,cano2018building}.
 This method provides a full classification of topological states protected by spatial symmetries, and can detect any such topological states by investigating how the eigenfunctions of the bands transform under symmetries, i.e., the representation labels of the eigenfunctions, at the HSPs of the BZ.
-Conveniently, all possible representation labels that a set of bands generated by SLWF can feature, are tabulated in the Bilbao Crystallography Server (BCS)~\cite{aroyo2011crystallography,aroyo2006bilbaoI,aroyo2006bilbaoII,vergniory2017graph,elcoro2017double}.
-We start by noting that our system falls under $G = p31m$ wallpaper group.
-The HSPs $\Gamma$, $K$ and $M$ (shown in the inset of Fig.~\ref{fig:model}(b)) have little co-groups $C_{3v}$, $C_{3v}$ and $C_{s}$, respectively.
+Conveniently, all possible representation labels that a set of bands generated by SLWF can feature are tabulated in the Bilbao Crystallography Server (BCS)~\cite{aroyo2011crystallography,aroyo2006bilbaoI,aroyo2006bilbaoII,vergniory2017graph,elcoro2017double}.
+We note that our system falls under $G = p31m$ wallpaper group.
+The HSPs $\Gamma$, $K$ and $M$ (inset of Fig.~\ref{fig:model}(b)) have little co-groups $C_{3v}$, $C_{3v}$ and $C_{s}$, respectively.
 The eigenfunctions at these HSPs transform under the representations of the corresponding little co-group.
-From FEM, we find that degenerate eigenfunctions at $\Gamma$ point of bands 3-4 transform under 2d irreducible representation (irrep) $\Gamma_3$, the eigenfunctions at $M$ transform under 1d irreps $M_2$ and $M_1$, and the eigenfunctions at $K$ transform under 1d irreps $K_2$ and $K_1$, which are denoted in Fig.~\ref{fig:model}(d) (see also Supplemental Material (SM).\ref{sec.1} for corresponding eigenfunctions).
-A quick check with BCS reveals that these irreps cannot be represented by any SLWF, which implies that these two bands are topological~\cite{bradlyn2017topological}.
-As a result, the change in behavior observed at $r=6.6\%$ in Fig.~\ref{fig:model}(e) can be qualified as a topological phase transition.
-In fact, the irreps of bands 3-4 are consistent with the formal \textit{difference}:
+From FEM, we find that degenerate eigenfunctions at $\Gamma$ point of bands 3-4 transform under 2d irreducible representation (irrep) $\Gamma_3$, the eigenfunctions at $M$ transform under 1d irreps $M_2$ and $M_1$, and the eigenfunctions at $K$ transform under 1d irreps $K_2$ and $K_1$, as denoted in Fig.~\ref{fig:model}(d) (see also SM.\ref{sec.1} for corresponding eigenfunctions).
+BCS tables reveal that these irreps cannot be represented by any SLWF, which implies that these two bands are topological~\cite{bradlyn2017topological}\sg{; as} a result, the change in behavior observed at $r=6.6\%$ in Fig.~\ref{fig:model}(e) can be qualified as a topological phase transition. \sg{Specifically,} the irreps of bands 3-4 are consistent with the formal \textit{difference}: